wkaisertexas/HoosOnTask/docs/phase-2.md

 At the end of the semester, they looked back on their experiences with Hoos OnTask and realized how much it had helped them grow and learn.
 They were grateful for the opportunity to use such a powerful tool, and knew that it had transformed the way they worked together in their future engineering classes.

 By the end of the semester, all the group members felt that they had excelled in their project.
-Hoos OnTask allowed them to become better communicators, collaborates and designed.
+Hoos OnTask allowed them to become better communicators, Collaborates and designed.
 They recognized how significant a role the app played in their success and recommended its use to future groups.
 As for the professor, they were especially happy how much more organized their classes felt, and how they were efficiently able to connect with each group and provide insight and recommendations throughout the project.
 They will also continue to use Hoos OnTask in their future classes.

-Justification
+### Justification

 We chose a narrative because we felt it best describes the functionality of our project.
 By providing a story of all the users, both the students and the professors, it depicts how our interface can be implemented into a real world scenario.
 More specifically, this idea can even be present in a class like HCI, which is heavily focused on group work.
 Also, because our users are so general, a narrative helps us narrow the focus to a specific class or assignment.
 For instance, we chose to use introductory engineering students because that best represents a scenario that we could relate to.